Thairo Estrada Player Props: Giants vs. Cardinals

 Thairo Estrada At The Plate

-- Estrada leads San Francisco with a slugging percentage of .494, fueled by eight extra-base hits.
+- Estrada leads San Francisco with a slugging percentage of .511, fueled by nine extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks 22nd, his on-base percentage ranks 62nd, and he is 39th in the league in slugging.
+- Among the qualified batters, he ranks 13th in batting average, while his on-base percentage ranks 43rd and he is 39th in slugging.

 - Estrada has had an RBI in seven games this year.